Dissotis

 Dissotis is a genus of plants in the family Melastomataceae.
-There are about 49 accepted species (by Kew), which are distributed across most of Africa, except Northern Africa.
+It includes nine species of annual or perennial herbs, shrubs, or small trees which are native to tropical Africa.

 Etymology

 The generic name is based on the Greek word dissos, which means 'twofold'.
 This refers to the two types of anthers that is a characteristic of this genus.

+Taxonomy

+Until recently Dissotis contained dozens of species, organized into four sections – Dissotis, Macrocarpae, Sessilifoliae, and Squamulosae.
+A 2020 study found that the genus was polyphyletic, and most species formerly placed in Dissotis were placed in five new genera – Almedanthus (for Dissotis pachytricha), Eleotis (for former Dissotis sect.
+Sessilifoliae), Feliciotis (for former sect.
+Macrocarpae), Pyrotis (for D. gilgiana) and Rosettea (for former sect.
+Squamulosae) – or into the existing or revived genera Antherotoma, Derosiphia, and Nerophila.